Sherpa Fire: Name

-Though the fire originated on La Scherpa Ranch, the name was initially mispelled as "Sherpa" in early dispatches and news reports.
+Though the fire originated on La Scherpa Ranch, the name was initially misspelled as "Sherpa" in early dispatches and news reports.
 According to a spokesman with the United States Forest Service, "once the name of a fire is entered into the national fire reporting and naming system, it can't be changed.
 Doing so would confuse administrators, make the name unsearchable in records, and so on."